Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Performance of temperature transformation

 \subsection{Performance above the isothermal wall with mixed thermal boundary condition}

 In this section, we evaluate the performance of our transformations on the isothermal wall side under mixed isothermal/adiabatic boundary conditions.
 We use the DNS data from \citet{Lusher2022}, hereafter referred to as LC2022.
 They conducted DNS to study the behavior of turbulent Prandtl number in compressible turbulent channel flows, with no-slip isothermal condition on the bottom wall and and adiabatic condition on the top.
 This setup creates an asymmetric flow field, where the maximum mean velocity shifted from the channel center toward the adiabatic wall, and the temperature increasing from the isothermal side to the adiabatic wall side.
 Such a setup is well suited for evaluating the transformations in asymmetric flows.
-Critical data for the isothermal and adiabatic walls are provided in table \ref{table:DNS_LC2022_isothermal_wall} and \ref{table:DNS_LC2022_adiabatic_wall}, respectively.
+Critical data for the isothermal and adiabatic walls are provided in Table \ref{table:DNS_LC2022_isothermal_wall} and \ref{table:DNS_LC2022_adiabatic_wall}, respectively.

-Note that the boundary layer thickness is defined as the distance from the maximum velocity location to the corresponding wall in \citet{Lusher2022}, which is larger than the channel half-height above the isothermal wall, and smaller above the adiabatic wall.
-This treatment differs from the approach of \citet{Huang2023}, who used the channel half-height as the boundary layer thickness for both isothermal and adiabatic walls.
-Hence the values listed in table~\ref{table:DNS_LC2022_isothermal_wall} and table~\ref{table:DNS_LC2022_adiabatic_wall} are not exactly the same, but still close to that in \citet{Huang2023}.
+In \citet{Lusher2022}, the boundary layer thickness \(h_e\) is defined as the distance from the maximum velocity location to the corresponding wall, which is larger than the channel half-height above the isothermal wall, and smaller above the adiabatic wall.
+Accordingly, the values of \(Re_\tau\) and \(Re^*_\tau\) in Table \ref{table:DNS_LC2022_isothermal_wall} and \ref{table:DNS_LC2022_adiabatic_wall} follow this definition.
 Similar approach is used in the study of \citet{Guo2022} on turbulent channel flow with a cold-wall/hot-wall setup.

+Additionally, the mixed thermal configuration leads to asymmetric velocity and temperature fields.
+Consequently, the wall shear stresses on the isothermal and adiabatic walls are no longer identical.
+The driving force in \citet{Lusher2022} is given by \(f_i = \bar\tau/h\), where \(\bar\tau = (\tau_i + \tau_a)/2\) is the arithmetic mean shear stress of the isothermal and adiabatic walls.
+Accordingly, the total shear stress is \(\tau^+_{tot} = 1 - \frac{\bar\tau}{\tau_w} \frac{y}{h}\), and \(\psi_1\) and \(\psi_2\) are computed as:

-Additionally, since not all datasets from \citet{Lusher2022} provide the necessary information to compute \(\psi_3\), we only test the performance on cases with the required data, labeled as "iC, iD, iD2, iE, iE2s, iF2, iF2s" in table \ref{table:DNS_LC2022_isothermal_wall}.
+In addition, since not all datasets from \citet{Lusher2022} provide the necessary information to compute \(\psi_3\), we only test the performance on cases with the required data, labeled as "iC, iD, iD2, iE, iE2s, iF2, iF2s" in Table \ref{table:DNS_LC2022_isothermal_wall}.
 For more details, the reader can refer to \citet{Lusher2022} and \citet{Huang2023}.